JacobGa03/COP-3330/README.md

-###Jacob Gadberry
+#Jacob Gadberry

-##Java Projects
+#Java Projects

 #About
-This repository was made to store and showcase the different Java based homework assignments I have completed while at the University of Central Florida
+This repository was made to store and showcase the different Java-based homework assignments I have completed while at the University of Central Florida